robertobatts/aws-certification-notes/notes/11-s3-intro.md

 - You can allow for a specific origin or for * (all origins)

 ## S3 Replication
-- You can replicate asyncronously a bucket into another region
+- You can replicate asynchronously a bucket into another region
 - Must enable Versioning in source and destination buckets
 - **Cross Region Replication (CRR)**
 - **Same Region Replication (SRR)**
 - Buckets can be in different AWS accounts
-- Must give proper IAM perfmissions to S3 for read/write
+- Must give proper IAM permissions to S3 for read/write
 - After you enable Replication, only new objects are replicated
 	- You can replicate existing objects using **Batch Replication**
 - Use cases: